TheoAcker12/grav-tutorial/pages/02.base-tutorial/02.setup/docs.md

 ![settings](./installation-settings.png)

 Finally, the only other setting we might consider changing here is the skeleton package.
 The default, GravCor + Admin, is not bad, but depending on what we want to do, a skeleton package might make setting up the website easier.
-For this tutorial we will stick with the default, but you can get more information in the mini tutorial on skeletons.
+For this tutorial we will stick with the default.
+You can learn more about skeletons in the following [mini-tutorial](http://grav.ds-tutorials.oucreate.com/mini-tutorials/understanding-themes/theme-skeletons).

 All we need to do now is press install.